-The Group derived 97.5% of its revenue and 97.7% of profit after tax from the fabrication division for the financial year ended 30 September 2014.
+The Group derived 97.4% of its revenue and 98.4% of profit after tax from the fabrication division for the financial year ended 30 September 2015.
 Exports continued to account for over 90% of the revenue with the oleo-chemical sector being the principal revenue driver.

-The Non-Destructive Testing division maintained its profitability with profit after taxation of RM0.7 million despite the tough business conditions.
+The Non-Destructive Testing division, profit after taxation declined by 28.6% to RM0.5 million from RM0.7 million for the financial year ended 30 September 2015.

-The Group's financial position remained healthy with a net cash position of RM40 million or net cash per share of 36.0 sen as at 30 September 2014.
+The Group's financial position remained healthy with a net cash position of RM58.9 million or net cash per share of 53 sen as at 30 September 2015.